jxsvoboda/sycek/README.md

  * struct/union definition inside a cast
  * mixing arguments with and without an identifier
  * useless type in empty declaration
- * multiple declaration of function/variable
+ * multiple declarations of function/variable/struct/union
- * declaration of function/variable follows definition
+ * declaration of function/variable/struct/union follows definition

 Intermediate Representation
 ---------------------------